Wisconsin School Music Association

 Audition Tips & Practice Tools

-NEW Resource!
-Audition preparation tips for winds, percussion and jazz.
+Audition preparation tips for High School Honors winds, percussion and jazz

-Unlike a performance at a WSMA Music Festival, the outcome of an audition often involves additional recognition or placement in a music organization.
+Unlike performances at WSMA Music Festivals, applying to audition often involves additional recognition or placement in a music organization.
 Auditions are usually required for state and national Honors organizations, summer music camps, acceptance in a collegiate music performing ensemble or department, or chair placement.
-Proper preparation for an audition requires many of the same steps as preparing for a WSMA Music Festival with these additional guidelines:
+Not all students that apply to audition are accepted.

 Audition Performance Goals

-A successful audition performance demonstrates accomplishment of technical skills and musical artistry which goes well beyond the dynamics on the printed page.
-The three simple steps to achieving this goal are:
+A successful audition demonstrates technical skill and musical artistry beyond what is notated on the printed page.
+The three steps to achieving these goals are:

-• Work on difficult passages using a metronome.
-Increase speed only when you have comfortably mastered all musical elements at slower tempos.
+• Practice slowly.
+Work on difficult passages using a metronome.
+Increase speed only when you have comfortably mastered all musical elements.

-• There is no substitute for practicing.
+• Practice often.
 Perform for others before your audition.
-Record your performances, self-critique AND invite others to critique you.
+Record your performances, self-critique and invite others to critique you.

 Sight-Reading

-Most auditions require performers to sight-read.
-Practice sight-reading at least once per week.
-Read through unfamiliar pieces of music.
-Before you sight-read, check your music for the following musical elements using the STARS* acronym:
+Most auditions require performers to sight read.
+Practice at least once per week.
+Read through unfamiliar pieces of music, ask your teacher for sight-reading materials or seek out other sources.
+Before you sight read, check your music for the following musical elements using the STARS* acronym:

 S – Sharps or flats in the key signature

-T – Time signature and tempo markings (text, if you’re singing lyrics)
+T – Time signature and tempo markings (or text, if you’re singing lyrics)

 A – Accidentals and Articulations (bowings, accents)

-S – Signs (dynamics, DC al Fine, repeats, changing meters or tempos, etc.)
+S – Signs (dynamics, DC al Fine, repeats, changing meters or tempos)

-*STARS acronym is from Essential Elements Comprehensive Band Method.
-Copyright Hal Leonard Corporation Milwaukee, WI All rights reserved.
+* The STARS acronym is from Essential Elements Comprehensive Band Method.
+Copyright Hal Leonard Corporation Milwaukee, WI.
+All rights reserved.
 Used with permission.

-Memorize all required major, minor, chromatic, and/or modal scales.
-Be prepared to perform as many octaves as possible in even tempos using the correct articulation pattern, if any were provided in the audition requirements.
+Memorize all required major, minor, chromatic and/or modal scales.
+Be prepared to perform as many octaves as possible in even tempos using the correct articulation pattern, if provided in the audition requirements.

 Vocal Auditions

-Be sure you ask for proper coaching on language pronunciations, style, and phrasing.
+Be sure you ask for proper coaching from your teacher on language pronunciations, style, and phrasing.
 Schedule an accompanist for your audition or obtain a recorded accompaniment in the correct key and tempo.

 Audition Timeline